CJNE/pymyenergi/README.md

 pip install pymyenergi -U
 ```

-Setup will add a CLI under the name myenergicli.
+Setup will add a CLI under the name `myenergicli`.
 See below for usage.

 ## CLI